sschmidhuber/mercury/README.md

 * Checksum to verify file identity
 * Access to datasets from public internet (IP restricted)
 * Upload links to allow uploads from public internet
+* Mutable data sets, for multiple users to add / remove data to same data set

 # Architecture